Kinzari/project-giya/README.md

 - yellow = pending
 - red = no response
 - green = completed
-- faq =  how do i create my account
 - evaluation form
 - how to use this page
 - diff pages for inquiry (students and visitors)